-Climate Change should be viewed as an opportunity for our country not only in terms of advanced innovation, but also to fight many social issues such as poverty and housing.
+Climate Change should be viewed as an opportunity.
+And not only for our country in terms of advanced innovation, but also to fight many social issues such as poverty and housing.

 The Green New Deal is ambitious, and I am in full support.
-I call upon a Federal "Carbon Fee and Dividend" Plan.
-A carbon fee will be placed on carbon-based fuels at the source & on importers, where the fee will increase over time.
+I call upon a market-based Federal "Carbon Fee and Dividend" Plan where a carbon fee is placed on carbon-based fuels at the source & on importers, where the fee increases over time.
 Eventually clean energy will become cheaper than fossil fuels, incentivizing investors and entrepreneurs towards more cleaner energy technology.

-2/3rd of the revenue realized from the fees on carbon would be evenly distributed to American households via a uniform lump-sump transfer in cash, with the other 1/3rd of the revenue transferred to firms that are especially affected, for public Green Spending (infrastructure, buildings, R&D, renewables) and for anti-poverty measures to fight poverty and housing issues in inner cities like Chicago.
+2/3rd of the revenue realized from the fees on carbon could be evenly distributed to American households via a uniform lump-sump transfer in cash, with the other 1/3rd of the revenue transferred to firms that are especially affected, for public Green Spending (infrastructure, buildings, R&D, renewables) and some of it could even be used for anti-poverty measures to fight poverty and housing issues in inner cities like Chicago.